WebUp-dci-fbw7/git-prcatice/README.md

 --------

-Once you ar done tell Itamar.
+Once you are done tell Itamar.